open/close all folders

 - Miniature Senior Citizens: Queenie is an almost comically small old Asian lady.

-Voiced by: Jessica HenwickThe de facto leader of the teenage gang, "The Dragonflies", in Propast, who disappeared several days before Queenie asks ZoŽ to find her.
+Voiced by: Jessica HenwickThe de facto leader of the teenage gang, "The Dragonflies", in Propast, who disappeared several days before Queenie asks Zoë to find her.
+She is a Dreamer like Zoe, although her powers are presumably a lot weaker.

 - Courier: Her main source of income comes from organizing and making deliveries of goods her clients would rather have goes unnoticed by the EYE.